-8Reliability criteria, such as those mentioned in footnote 4, are strict.
-Accordingly, rolling blackouts are very infrequent events in most restructured electricity markets.
-A sector inquiry in the EU found one single instance of consumers being disconnected during the last five years.
+&lt;sup>7Curtailment happens very infrequently in restructured electricity markets.
+A sector inquiry found one single instance of consumers being disconnected across the EU over a five year period.
 This happened during a heat wave in Poland in August 2015 (European Commission, 2016).
+One explanation could be strict reliability criteria; see footnote 4.
 For simplicity, the model assumes a target level of curtailment equal to zero.